Introduction

 Legacy voxel systems are CPU heavy.
 Standard landscapes are static.
 Runtime mesh manipulation often leads to collision desyncs and visual seams.

-TerraDyne solves this via **Synchronous Physics / Asynchronous Visuals**.
-We use a CPU-side float cache to drive instantaneous collision updates (Geometry Script) while simultaneously pushing R16f textures to the GPU for Virtual Heightfield Mesh displacement.
+TerraDyne solves this via Synchronous Physics / Asynchronous Visuals.
+We use a CPU-side float cache to drive throttled collision updates (Geometry Script) while simultaneously pushing R16f textures to the GPU for Virtual Heightfield Mesh displacement.

 Technical Pillars